se-research/OpenDaVINCI/automotive/README.md

 Then, start the LiveFeed plugin in odcockpit.

-Lastly:

-IF you are connected to a real car, run:
+Lastly, IF you are connected to a real car, run:

 	$ ./odcanproxy --cid=111
+	$ LD_LIBRARY_PATH=/opt/od/lib ./odcanmapper --cid=111

 ELSE if you have recording files, run: